100 Worst Foods for Cold and Flu

 Once you feel better, you should definitely re-incorporate bananas into your daily diet.
 Read 21 Amazing Things That Happen to Your Body When You Eat Bananas to find out why.

-Skip out on the steak, especially if you’re dealing with nausea or digestive issues.
+Skip out on the steak, especially if you're dealing with nausea or digestive issues.
 Rebecca Kerkenbush, MS, RD-AP, CSG, CD, recommends nixing high-fat foods if your stomach is bothering you.
-Since red meat generally has a higher fat content than other forms of protein, it may not be the best choice for sick days.
+Because red meat generally has a higher fat content than other forms of protein, it may not be the best choice for sick days.

 Each of pizza's three main components has the potential to exacerbate cold symptoms, so combining all of them is a nightmare.
 The high saturated fat content in cheese can trigger inflammation, as can the crust if you have any kind of gluten sensitivity.
 Tomatoes are known histamine releasers, meaning the sauce can cause you to feel even more congested.

 Mercury poisoning is the least of your worries when it comes to consuming tuna while you are sick.
 The fishy favorite is particularly high in histamines, which can increase inflammation and contribute to sinus congestion.
 To make sure you breathe easy, wait until your nasal passages are clear before ordering your favorite sushi dish.

 Peanuts are one of the most common food allergens and they are also a potential trigger for a major histamine release.
 Even if you regularly consume these legumes, eating peanuts when you are sick may lead to increased inflammation and nasal congestion.